Louisa May Merrifield: Execution

 Louisa Merrifield was originally sentenced to be hanged on 18 August 1953, but she appealed against her verdict.
 This was dismissed by the Court of Criminal Appeal on 3 September 1953 and after the Home Secretary David Maxwell Fyfe had refused a reprieve she was hanged by Albert Pierrepoint assisted by Robert Leslie Stewart at Strangeways Prison in Manchester on the morning of 18 September 1953.
 On the gallows she refused to remove her glasses when requested.
 A crowd of several hundred gathered outside the prison to read the official notice of her death.
 Pierrepoint later stated that the hanging "went very well.
 She said goodbye to the death cell officers – much better than I imagined."
 Louisa May Merrifield was the fourth and last woman to be executed at Strangeways Prison and the third to last woman to be hanged in the UK.
 As was the practice, her body was buried in an unmarked grave alongside other executed felons within the prison walls of Strangeways.
 During rebuilding work at the prison in 1991 following a recent riot the remains of 63 executed prisoners (of which 45 were identifiable including Merrifield) were exhumed from the prison cemetery and cremated at Blackley Crematorium in Manchester.
 The cremated remains were re-interred in two graves (plot C2710 and C2711) in the adjoining cemetery.
 In her will she left £45 13s 9d to her son Oswald Ellison, a brickworks labourer.

 Following his wife's execution, the "tragic simpleton" Alfred Merrifield suddenly became very astute and continued to live at the bungalow while he fought a legal battle with Ricketts' daughters for a share of its value, gaining one sixth in 1956.
-He then lived in a caravan and became a regular attraction at Blackpool’s Golden Mile beachfront side-shows billed as ‘The Murderess’s Husband’ talking about his wife and the murder of Mrs Ricketts.
+He then lived in a caravan and became a regular attraction at Blackpool’s Golden Mile beachfront side-shows billed as 'The Murderess's Husband' talking about his wife and the murder of Mrs Ricketts.
 He donated some of her clothes to Louis Tussauds Blackpool Chamber of Horrors and was paid £200 for his own waxwork to stand beside hers.
-Alfred Merrifield died on 24 June 1962 aged 80.
-He always maintained he was unaware of his wife's activities and told crime writer Richard Whittington-Egan that "the old bugger" would have poisoned him next for his share of the bungalow.
+Alfred Merrifield died on 24 June 1962 at the age of 79.
+He always maintained that he was unaware of his wife's activities and told crime writer Richard Whittington-Egan that "the old bugger" would have poisoned him next for his share of the bungalow.

 Her case featured in the television true-crime documentary series Murder by the Sea.